-In determining equity incentive awards for 2021, the Committee concluded that setting annual equity awards for our named executive officers at a grant date target fair value of approximately 50% of their respective then-current base salaries would provide competitive compensation consistent with our goals for equity awards.
+In determining equity incentive awards for 2022, the Committee concluded that setting annual equity awards for our named executive officers at a grant date target fair value of approximately 50% of their respective then-current base salaries would provide competitive compensation consistent with our goals for equity awards.
 The Committee generally grants stock options effective on a date in the first week of January.
-Accordingly, effective January 5, 2021, the Committee granted options to each of our named executive officers.
+Accordingly, effective January 4, 2022, the Committee granted options to each of our named executive officers.
+The timing of grants was not tied to the timing of any release of material nonpublic information.
 To determine the number of option shares with a grant date target fair value approximately equal to 50% of an executive officer's base salary, the Committee divided 50% of the current base salary by the most recent Common Stock closing price to determine the number of shares that equal 50% of the current base salary.
 The number of shares were then multiplied by a factor of three to determine the number of option shares to be granted.
 The number of options granted to our named executive officers is shown in the Grants of Plan-Based Awards Table.

-For 2021, no performance-based equity awards were granted to our named executive officers.
-Our Committee may, however, consider in the future conditioning awards on the achievement of various performance goals, including return on equity, shareholder value added, earnings from operations, net earnings, net earnings per share, market price of our common stock, and/or total shareholder return.
+For 2022, no performance-based equity awards were granted to our named executive officers.
+The Committee may, however, consider in the future conditioning awards on the achievement of various performance goals, including return on equity, shareholder value added, earnings from operations, net earnings, net earnings per share, market price of our common stock, and/or total shareholder return.